Lumi-supercomputer/LUMI-training-materials/docs/User-Updates/Update-202308/responsible-use.md

 the pool becoming available almost immediately but the last few of the requested nodes only when the job starts.

-You can see that this process makes a lot of resources unavailable for other jobs for a long time and leads to inefficient use the supercomputer.
+You can see that this process makes a lot of resources unavailable for other jobs for a long time and leads to inefficient use of the supercomputer.
 Luckily LUMI also supports backfill, i.e., small and short jobs can still start if the scheduler knows these jobs will finish before it expects to be able to collect the nodes for the 512 node job.

-However, in general very large jobs will lead to lots of nodes being idle for some time and hence inefficient use of resources.
+However, usually there are not enough suitable jobs for backfill, so very large jobs will usually lead to lots of nodes being idle for some time and hence inefficient use of resources.
 LUMI is built for research into jobs for the exascale area, so we do want to keep it possible to run large jobs.
 But users who do this should be responsible: Test on smaller configurations on a smaller number of nodes, then when you scale up for the large number of nodes go immediately for a long run and instead ensure that your job